 Q: We decided to terminate the design process before completion.
 Do we still have to pay design fees even though we don’t have, or need, a plan?

-Q: How much does it cost for landscape design/patio work?
+Q: How much does it cost for landscape or patio design work?
 How long does the process take and what is involved?

-The normal procedure and course of events at Moscarino Outdoor Creations Inc. is for the designer to accumulate as much information from the client as possible before visiting the site.
-Such information would include a completed landscape design questionnaire (see LANDSCAPE DESIGN QUESTIONNAIRE) and relevant information about the site, such as surveys, house plans, neighborhood restrictions, etc. The designer would then visit the site with the purpose of interviewing the client and examining the proposed work area.
+The normal procedure and course of events at Moscarino Outdoor Creations is for the designer to accumulate as much information from the client as possible before visiting the site.
+Such information would include a completed landscape design questionnaire and relevant information about the site, such as surveys, house plans, neighborhood restrictions, etc. The designer would then visit the site with the purpose of interviewing the client and examining the proposed work area.
 During this initial site visit, the designer may begin collecting site data, measurements, and visual images (i.e., photographs), or he/she may want to come back and do this at a later date, depending upon the circumstances.
-Eventually, the client is thoroughly interviewed as to their needs and wants, and the site is thoroughly measured and photographed.
+The next step does not begin until after the client is thoroughly interviewed as to their needs and wants, and the site is thoroughly measured and photographed.
 Rushing the design process can have negative consequences; it is prudent to emphasize accuracy and completeness rather than speed.
 Once the site has been thoroughly analyzed, a base map is produced.
-The base map is simply an accurate recording of all, or at least the most important, details of the site.
-Once the base map is produced, it is used in conjunction with all other previously gathered information to begin developing preliminary drawings.
+The base map is an accurate recording of all important details of the site.
+Once the base map is produced, it is used in conjunction with all other previously gathered information to develop preliminary drawings.
 The preliminary drawings are then presented to the clients for their input.
-Revisions, if necessary, are made, and a final plan is produced incorporating the results of all the efforts made to-date.
-Specifications for completing the project are produced.
+We make revisions, if necessary, and produce a final plan with specifications that incorporates the results of all the efforts made to-date.
 At Moscarino Outdoor Creations Inc., we usually include the specifications in our proposal for doing the job.
 Our proposal also includes our price, or estimate, for doing the job.

-A: All plans, ideas, and information generated or discussed during the design process, whether written, oral, graphically represented, or electronically recorded or transmitted, are solely the property of Moscarino Outdoor Creations Inc., Inc. until such time as all design fees are paid in full.
+A: All plans, ideas, and information generated or discussed during the design process, whether written, oral, graphically represented, or electronically recorded or transmitted, are solely the property of Moscarino Outdoor Creations until all design fees are paid in full.
 Any use or implementation prior to payment in full is a breach of the LANDSCAPE DESIGN / CONSULTATION CONTRACT.
 Any publication, reproduction, or revision prior to payment in full is a violation of copyright laws.